matheuspergoli/safe-action/README.md

     })
   }

-  // ⚠️ It is important to use the next() function to call the next middleware in the stack return next({
+	// ⚠️ If you want to pass new context forward or modify, you must use the next() function return next({
     ctx: {
       session: ctx.session // ✅ Pass the context forward, inferring the session